 What I Like About This Diet as a Personal Trainer and Human Being

-In my opinion, the best part about this diet is that everything is OK to eat in moderation.
+Do you lose weight on the Mediterranean diet?
+You could, sure!
+In my opinion, the best part about this is that everything is OK to eat in moderation.
 In other words, you aren’t “breaking” your diet by having chocolate or wine.
 I think that’s important mentally and emotionally – diets that are overly limiting set you up for failure.

 They just aren’t sustainable.
 I personally think that diets like the Whole 30 or the 21 Day Fix are great for “kick-starting” weight loss efforts.
 They are great for motivation and busting through plateaus, but they just aren’t real life.
 They aren’t.